-Croatia has 14 national holidays, many of which are based in Catholicism, during which government agencies are closed.
+Croatia has 15 national holidays, many of which are based in Catholicism or are associated with a notable milestone in national history, during which government agencies and many businesses across the country are closed.

 Depending on the holiday, bus service may be limited and some supermarkets may be closed so be sure to be aware of the major ones.
 I’ve starved on more than one national holiday when all the markets and restaurants were closed simply because I didn’t plan ahead.

 |Epiphany||Bogojavljenje, Sveta tri kralja||January 6|

 |Easter||Uskrs i uskrsni ponedjeljak||Easter and the following Monday - date changes annually|

 |Međunarodni praznik rada||May 1|

 |Corpus Christi||Tijelovo||60 days after Easter - date changes annually|

 |Statehood Day||Dan državnosti||May 30|

 |Assumption of Mary||Velika Gospa||August 15|